Botswana Women’s Coworking Space A First for Sub-Saharan Africa

 However, if the US is anything to go by, over the past five years, the annual growth rate in the number of women-owned firms has been more than double that of all businesses (2019 State of Women-Owned Businesses Report from American Express).
 The number of women-owned businesses increased in the same period by 21%, while all businesses increased only 9%, and total employment by women-owned businesses rose 8%, while for all businesses the increase was 1.8%.

-Botswana Womens' Coworking Space
+picture of the IED Botswana Womens' Coworking Space

 IED Women’s Coworking Space